manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 only written to once, and are then immutable (read-only) &#8211; new, additional SSTables are created to cover new row data or updates to existing row data.</p>

-<p>Let’s close the circle: If row data cannot be retrieved from the commit log efficiently, and data isn’t put into
+<p>Let's close the circle: If row data cannot be retrieved from the commit log efficiently, and data isn't put into
 SSTables immediately, then another data structure is required in order to answer read requests <em>immediately</em> (as soon as the data is written to the node) <strong>and</strong> <em>efficiently</em>.</p>